Integral transform

-In mathematics, an integral transform is a type of transform that maps a function from its original function space into another function space via integration, where some of the properties of the original function might be more easily characterized and manipulated than in the original function space.
+In mathematics, an integral transform is a type of transformation that maps a function from its original function space into another function space via integration, where some of the properties of the original function might be more easily characterized and manipulated than in the original function space.
 The transformed function can generally be mapped back to the original function space using the inverse transform.

 General form

 An integral transform is any transform $T$ of the following form: